-Before this, he was Director for Sustainable Development of the Latin America and Caribbean Region since November 2011, covering infrastructure, environment and climate change, social development, agriculture and rural development, disaster risk management, and urban development with an active portfolio of about $17 billion.
+Before this, he was Director for Sustainable Development of the Latin America and Caribbean Region between 2011 and 2014, covering infrastructure, environment and climate change, social development, agriculture and rural development, disaster risk management, and urban development.

 From 2007 to 2011, he was based in Beijing, where he managed the Sustainable Development Unit for China and Mongolia.
 Earlier in his career, he managed the global trust-funded programs ESMAP and WSP in energy and water and sanitation, respectively.